ThomasJames/Flood_Planning_P/README.md

 ### Prerequisites

+You must be running python 3.6
-The following librairies will need to be installed:
+The following librairies will also need to be installed:
 ```
 pip install matplotlib
 pip install numpy